Xerbo/meteor_corrector/README.md

-# Meteor-M Geometry Corrector
+# Meteor-M2 Geometry Corrector

-While intended for Meteor-M satellites it will also work with any other weather satellite in polar orbit.

-***

-`meteor_corrector` is a tool for removing the warp on the edges of images from Meteor-M satellites (and alike) written in python3.
+`meteor_corrector` is a tool for correcting the warp at the edges of images from Meteor-M2 satellite (and alike) written in python3.

-Since it uses opencv it can be incredibly fast while maintaining readability and quality.
+It uses OpenCV for image transforms meaning that it can typically process an image in under 2 seconds.

 ## Requirements

-All requirements can be installed easily with pip (depending on your system it may be `pip3`):
+All requirements can be installed easily through pip (it will most likely be `pip3` under Linux):

 ```
 pip install numpy opencv-python
 ```

-## Running
+## Usage

-Depending on your system it may be `python3`.
+Simply run with (it will most likely be `python3` under Linux):
 ```
 python correct.py image.png
 ```